 P.L.
-106-259 provides approximately \$1.31 billion for cleanup at current and former military facilities, the same as the Senate proposed, about \$30 million more than the House's amount of \$1.28 billion, and roughly \$40 million more than the Administration's request of \$1.27 billion.
-The Senate's increase above the House's proposal and the Administration's request, which was signed into law, will be devoted to increasing the pace of cleanup activities at contaminated sites located on former military facilities.
-As in past years, the law does not indicate the total amount of funding that will be appropriated for environmental compliance, pollution prevention, environmental technology, and natural resource conservation, as there are no line item accounts for these programs like there are for environmental cleanup activities.
-Rather, they will be funded, along with numerous other activities, under the operation and maintenance accounts specified in the bill.
+106-259 provided approximately \$1.31 billion for cleanup at current and former military facilities, about \$10 million more than the FY2000 funding level of \$1.30 billion and approximately \$40 million more than the Administration's request of \$1.27 billion.
+The increase above the requested amount was devoted to increasing the pace of cleanup activities at contaminated sites located on former military facilities.
+As in past years, the law did not indicate the total amount of funding that was appropriated for environmental compliance, pollution prevention, environmental technology, and natural resource conservation, as there are no line item accounts for these programs like there are for environmental cleanup activities.
+Rather, DOD will develop its FY2001 budget for these programs from funds appropriated under the Operation and Maintenance Accounts specified in the law.

 In addition to providing funding for the above activities, P.L.
-106-259 allocates \$60 million for the Kaho'olawe Island Conveyance, Remediation, and Environmental Restoration Trust Fund, the same amount as the Senate proposed but about \$35 million more than the House's level and the Administration's request of \$25 million.
-The law also includes the Senate's funding level of \$10 million to assist Native Americans in mitigating the environmental impacts of million.
-Additionally, the law contains two of the Senate's environmental provisions that will:
+106-259 allocated \$60 million for the Kaho'olawe Island Conveyance, Remediation, and Environmental Restoration Trust Fund, \$25 million more than the FY2000 funding level of \$35 million, and \$35 million more than the Administration's request of \$25 million.
+The law also included \$10 million to assist Native Americans in mitigating the environmental impacts of military activities on tribal lands, \$2 million more than the FY2000 funding level of \$8 million.
+Additionally, the law contained two of the Senate's environmental provisions that:

-allocate \$10 million from the Navy's Operation and Maintenance Account to accelerate the disposal and scrapping of decommissioned vessels, with the requirement for the Navy and the Department of Transportation to develop criteria for selecting ships for disposal or scrapping based on their potential for causing pollution, creating environmental hazards, and their cost of storage; and • limit "indefinite delivery/indefinite quantity" contracts of \$130 million or higher to 35% of total funding obligated for environmental cleanup projects in FY2001.
+! allocated \$10 million from the Navy's Operation and Maintenance Account to accelerate the disposal and scrapping of decommissioned vessels, with the requirement for the Navy and the Department of Transportation to develop criteria for selecting ships for disposal or scrapping based on their potential for causing pollution, creating environmental hazards, and their cost of storage; and

+I limited "indefinite delivery/indefinite quantity" contracts of \$130 million or higher to 35% of total funding obligated for environmental cleanup projects in FY2001.

-However, the law does not include three of the Senate's other environmental provisions which would have:
+However, the law did not include three of the Senate's other environmental provisions which would have:

-- prohibited the use of funds for the preventative application of "dangerous pesticides" in areas owned or managed by the Department of Defense that may be used by children; - provided \$5 million for the Environmental Security Technical Certification Program for technologies that would be used to detect unexploded ordinance from live-fire activities; and - provided \$5 million for the Strategic Environmental Research and Development Program to support technologies that would be used to detect and transport pollutants resulting from live-fire activities.
+- ! prohibited the use of funds for the preventative application of "dangerous pesticides" in areas owned or managed by the Department of Defense that may be used by children; - ! provided \$5 million for the Environmental Security Technical Certification Program for technologies that would be used to detect unexploded ordinance from live-fire activities; and - ! provided \$5 million for the Strategic Environmental Research and Development Program to support technologies that would be used to detect and transport pollutants resulting from live-fire activities.